KoljaB/TurnVoice/README.md

 - might not always achieve perfect lip synchronization, especially when translating to a different language
 - translation feature is currently in experimental prototype state (powered by Meta's nllb-200-distilled-600m) and still produces very imperfect results
-- occasionally, the synthesis might introduce unexpected noises or distortions in the audio (we got WAY better reducing artifacts with the new v0.0.30 algo)
+- occasionally, the synthesis might introduce unexpected noises or distortions in the audio (we got **way** better reducing artifacts with the new v0.0.30 algo)

 ## Source Quality